نوع مقاله : مقاله پژوهشی

 In conclusion, while theoretical avenues exist for the public to intervene in legislative failings—primarily through referenda or by relying on the Supreme Leader’s constitutional authority—these routes face significant practical and procedural hurdles.
 The semi-direct democratic system of Iran, as currently constituted, limits formal opportunities for citizens to initiate and shape legislation.
 This limitation is particularly evident when legislative stagnation arises from factors such as political disputes, time-consuming deliberations, or a lack of consensus among representatives.

-Referenda, although potentially decisive, often prove cumbersome in urgent situations, both because of the time needed to organize them and the specialized expertise required of the public.
-Likewise, dissolving the legislature to address every instance of inaction may be an extreme measure that destabilizes governance.
+Referenda, although potentially decisive, often prove cumbersome in urgent situations due to the time required for organization and the specialized expertise needed from the public.
+Similarly, dissolving the legislature to address every instance of inaction may be an extreme measure that destabilizes governance.
 The Supreme Leader’s authority to issue a decree under Article 110—mandating the Expediency Discernment Council to pass required legislation—can offer a swift solution, but it risks bypassing the representative framework and curtailing the legislature’s central role.

-The research thus concludes that while direct public engagement through referenda might theoretically resolve legislative deadlocks, its effectiveness is questionable given the constitutional and practical limitations.
-Above all, such recourse should remain a last resort; more fundamental reforms are needed if popular will is to be harnessed consistently and constructively.
-Introducing a legally recognized “popular initiative”—whereby citizens themselves could propose and vote on urgent legislative measures—would represent a forward-looking approach.
-It could bridge the gap between prolonged legislative deadlock and the immediate societal need for effective legal responses, ensuring that the broader principles of public interest and constitutional order are upheld.
+Thus, this research concludes that while direct public engagement through referenda might theoretically resolve legislative deadlocks, its effectiveness is questionable given the constitutional and practical limitations.
+Above all, such recourse should remain a last resort; more fundamental reforms are needed to harness popular will consistently and constructively.
+Introducing a legally recognized “popular initiative”—whereby citizens could propose and vote on urgent legislative measures—would represent a forward-looking approach, bridging the gap between prolonged legislative deadlock and the immediate societal need for effective legal responses, thereby upholding the broader principles of public interest and constitutional order.

 کلیدواژهها [English]